amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 10. Build the AA Library and add it as a dependency of the SDK:

-    1. Navigate to the **selling-partner-api-models\\clients\\sellingpartner-api-aa-java** folder of your local copy of the repository and run mvn package.
+    1. Navigate to the **selling-partner-api-models\\clients\\sellingpartner-api-aa-java** folder of your local copy of the repository and run `mvn package`.
 This generates a folder named "target".
 In this folder is a JAR file named **sellingpartnerapi-aa-java-1.0-jar-with-dependencies.jar** (or something similar) and all of the required dependencies.

     2. Install the JAR file in your local Maven repository.